myriadsocial/myriad-node/README.md

 This project is a fork of the
-[Substrate Developer Hub Node Template](https://github.com/substrate-developer-hub/substrate-node-template) modified to include dependencies required for registering this node as a **parathread or parachian** to an established **relay chain**
+[Substrate Developer Hub Node Template](https://github.com/substrate-developer-hub/substrate-node-template) modified to include dependencies required for registering this node as a **parathread or parachain** to an established **relay chain**

 ## Build & Run